Call tracking and GDPR: Here’s what marketers need to know

 As a business handling personal data, the onus lies with you to clearly communicate what data you’re collecting on your customers and the purpose for which you’re collecting that data.
 As a tool, CallRail is GDPR compliant, because it legally transmits personal data to its customers –– the controllers.

 Businesses must have a valid lawful basis in order to collect or process personal data.
 Most commonly for businesses, including CallRail, data is collected for a legitimate business reason: pursuing a legitimate interest without overriding the interests of the individual.
-You can view the six lawful bases for processing here to check that your business complies.
+Check the Information Commissioner’s Office breakdown of the six lawful bases for processing to check that your business complies.

 Best practices for handling call tracking data and achieving GDPR compliance